 Content

 The practice of spiritual direction and soul care is grounded in contemplative spirituality.
 This unit will develop a base understanding of what ‘being contemplative’ entails.
-Taking a contemplative stance to oneself and others invokes a wholistic approach to the practice.
-This intensive will cover such topics as contemplative practices, prayer, discernment, theological reflection, contemplative listening and theologies of grace, compassion and creation.
+Taking a contemplative stance to oneself and others invokes a wholistic approach to the practice of spiritual direction and soul care.
+This unit will cover a range of topics related to the practice and theology of contemplative living.
 The content of the unit will be supported by experiences of contemplative practice throughout the course.

 Unit code: DD8740Z